 In the Vari Forest, you can stroll through the forest of black and white and red varises and watch the curious monkeys up close.

-Feeding times, animal shows and polar bear talk at the Tierpark Berlin
+Feeding, animal shows, and the polar bear talk at the Tierpark Berlin

-For more than 20 months, the elephant Kewa was pregnant with her baby.
-Then on New Year's Eve 2015 it was finally time, and she gave birth all by herself.
-At first they through it was a girl, but it turned out to be a baby boy elephant.
-Berliners eagerly started looking for a name.
-Finally the inquisitive little elephant was christened Edgar and he has charmed the visitors ever since.
+Our lady elephant Kewa was pregnant with her child for over 20 months.
+Then, on New Year's Eve 2015, it was finally time: She gave birth to her baby all by herself.
+First thought to be a girl, the baby elephant turned out to be a little boy.
+Berliners were eagerly involved in coming up with a name.
+Eventually, the curious mammal was christened Edgar and since then he has tumbled into the hearts of visitors.

-From nursery classes right up to the final year – there are organised learning tours of the Tierpark that can be tailored for all age groups and individual wishes.
-As well as junior biologists and zoological experts, up-and-coming mathematicians are in demand for school projects at the Tierpark.
-Detailed information for schools can be found on the Tierpark website.
+From kindergarten to year 13 - there are organised guided tours for the Tierpark as a learning location, which are designed according to age and individual requirements.
+In addition to small biologists and zoo animal experts, prospective mathematicians are also in demand for school projects in the Tierpark.
+Detailed information for school classes can be found on the Tierpark's website.

 From the Tierpark to Karlshorst

 Karlshorst is a serene, green, and relaxed area characterised by nineteenth-century villas, town houses, and other listed structures.
 A highlight is visiting the harness racing track on a race day.
 With a cultural centre, a theatre and an attractive museum dedicated to German-Russian relations, residents and visitors have much to discover about the history and culture of this neighbourhood.